How to Enter the CASSIES

 a) How Did the Work Impact Attitudes and Behaviour?

-- This section is for externally sourced, consumer data where tracking studies are available, showing changes to, for example, brand affinity, purchase consideration etc. It is also for internally sourced measures that illustrate changes to the drivers of business results (e.g. website visits, call centre volume etc.) The aim is to show changes in intermediate measures to help prove linkage between advertising and the desired end behaviour (sales, donations etc.).
+- Include, where possible, externally sourced measures such as brand affinity, purchase consideration etc. It is also for internally sourced measures that illustrate changes to the drivers of business results (e.g. website visits, call centre volume etc.)

 b) What Business Results did the work achieve for the client?

-- This section should concentrate on the client's internal hard numbers of sales, shipments, share, or the equivalent for non–business cases (e.g. donations).
-If necessary, you can use indices to mask absolute results, giving judges a sense of scale, e.g. "Shipments for the BRP indexed at 111 versus year ago, which was the highest 12–month shipment total in the brand's history".
+- Concentrate on the client's internal hard numbers of sales, shipments, share, or the equivalent for non–business cases (e.g. donations).
+If necessary, use indices to mask absolute results, giving judges a sense of scale of achievement.

 c) Other Pertinent Results